Richardaeld/Fat_Racoon_Kitchen/README.md

 + GitHub houses the [master branch](https://github.com/Richardaeld/Fat_Racoon_Kitchen).

 ## Scalability
-+ Validation (two options for improvement):
++ Validation has two options for improvement:
     + Option one, improve the current validation system.
+That would entail:
-        + Unify Python and JS validation for images.
-This would improve the UX when a user tries to upload a incorrect image filetype.
+        + Unifying Python and JS validation for images.
+This would improve the UX when a user tries to upload an incorrect image filetype.
-        + Improve email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
+        + Improveing email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
 This would allow for a larger audiance of users.
-        + Improve JS validation to use compartmentalized validation instead of the current prepackage system.
+        + Improveing JS validation to use compartmentalized validation instead of the current prepackage system.
+That would entail:
-            + These classes could be applied independently of one another, and could have their expected values set in them.
+            + That validation classes could be applied independently of one another, and could have their expected values set in them.
                 + (ex. charMax-20)
                 + (ex. charMax-100)
                 + (ex. charMax-400)
             + This type of dynamic validation system would improve the overall readability and function of the JS validation code.
     + Option two, update to a validation system that only uses Python.
-        + This would make the forms more secure.
+That would entail:
-        + Python would be able to check if an email is real and this would remove the need for a suffix check. (ex.
-WTForms)
+        + Implementing WTForms and would allow Python to actively check if an email is real.
+This would also remove the need for a suffix check system.
-        + Python could be used to resize an uploaded image and not just refuse one.
-(Ex.
-Python Pillow)
+        + Implementing Pillow and would allow python to actively resize an uploaded image and not just refuse one.
+This would greatly improve a user's experience with uploading images.
-        + The role of JS could be reduced to visual cues for what data is expected to be input.
+        + The role of JS would be reduced to only visual cues for what data is expected to be input and would greatly reduce the amount of JS code and its complexity.
-            + This would reduce JS code and the complexity of the code.
+        + This would also make the forms more secure.
 + Adding user selectable filters to the search bar.
 This would ensure a better more efficient user search.
++ Expand recipe pages to show the recipe creator's bio and/or avatar.
+This would give users more pride in their content.
 + Create a user comment form for the recipes.
 This would give a better sense of community for users.
-+ Create a user rating system for recipes.
++ Create a user rating system for the recipes.
 This would give a better sense of community for users.
 + Improve search engine to accept a **space** as an `_` to help users more easily find chefs with a single or multiple "space(s)" in their name.

 # Technology Languages
 + HTML - Skeleton frame of the application.
 + CSS - Beautifies the skeleton (HTML).
-+ JavaScript - Allows for user interaction and some dynamic function on the application.
++ JavaScript - Allows for user interaction and limited dynamic function on the application.
-+ Python - Allows back end programs to run.
++ Python - Allows dynamic function and back end programs to run.
 These programs (frameworks, libraries, and databases) are:
     + Flask - Allows use of templating, security, user searching, and other critical functions.
     + Pymongo - Allows Flask (Python) to communicate with MongoDB.
     + PythonDNS - Allows for DNS data transfer.